 When you first see a chicken dust-bathing the ritual can be quite comical.

 First, the hen will dig a shallow hole loosening up the dirt by scratching at the ground.
-They will then lie down in the loose soil and begin kicking and tossing the loose soil all over herself and into her feathers.
+She will then lie down in the loose soil and begin kicking and tossing the loose soil all over herself and into her feathers.
 This can last for quite a while until they eventually shake all the dirt out (a show in itself) and settle down and take a long nap right there in the hole.